A Nonlocal Formulation of Rotational Water Waves: Conclusions

 It appears that the new formulation provides an alternative, perhaps simpler approach, for (a) the numerical investigation of water waves; (b) the derivation of various asymptotic limits; (c) the rigorous analysis of water waves.

 Regarding (a), we recall that two-dimensional lumps were computed by \cite{ablowitz2006nnl} in the case of sufficient surface tension.

 Regarding (b) we recall that various asymptotic equations, including the Boussinesq, Benney-Luke and the nonlinear Schr\"odinger equations, were derived by \cite{ablowitz2006nnl}.
 Similarly, an appropriate Boussinesq type equation in the case of constant vorticity is found in \S 4.
 We observe that these equations have been derived by several other authors, however, it appears that the new formulation provides a straightforward way of deriving these equations.
 For example, regarding our results in \S 4, we note that \cite{chow1989sos} uses a perturbative approach which involves solving many PDEs arising from the consistency of the perturbation expansion with the boundary conditions.
 To solve these PDEs, the author confines attention to seperable solutions.
 The entire paper is devoted to computing the first few coefficients of the perturbation expansion.
 The author comments that this method is unweildy at anything beyond second order.
-Our paper gives a much more direct approach, and can easily be extended to higher orders.
-It is not immediately obvious as to whether his equations are exactly the same as ours, because our soliton equation is for the wave speed, whilst his are for the wave height.
+Our paper gives a more direct approach, and can easily be extended to higher orders.

-Regarding (c) we have shown in \S 3 that standard PDE techniques can be used for the rigorous analysis of water waves, at least in the linear limit.
-The new formulation suggests a rigorous methodology which differs drastically from that employed in the important works of \cite{amick1982scw, constantin2004esp,wu1997wps}; the extension of the results of \S 3 to the nonlinear problem is a work in progress.
+Regarding (c) we have shown in \S 5 that standard PDE techniques can be used for the rigorous analysis of water waves, at least in the linear limit.
+The new formulation suggests a rigorous methodology which differs drastically from that employed in the important works of \cite{amick1982scw, constantin2004esp,wu1997wps}; the extension of the results of \S 5 to the nonlinear problem is a work in progress.

-Finally, we note that in the classical works of \cite{benjamin1962sws}, the author focuses entirely on the amplitude $\eta(x,t)$ and does not include the effect of surface tension.
-In contrast, the solitons discussed in this work concern the wave speed, $\xi(x,t)$, and our formulation also includes the effect of surface tension.
-Our analysis, particularly the results in Proposition \ref{soliton_sometimes}, outline the importance of the relationship between the surface tension and the vorticity for the existence of solitary waves.
+Finally, we note that in the classical works of \cite{benjamin1962sws}, the author does not include the effect of surface tension.
+In contrast, our formulation also includes the effect of surface tension.
 Furthermore, our formalism can easily be extended to the three dimensional case.
 The main advantages of the new approach presented by \cite{ablowitz2006nnl} and in this paper, are a consequence of the \emph{explicit} nature of the equations in Propositions \ref{global_inf}, \ref{global_inf2} and \ref{global_inf3}.